 Some companies enjoy continued success, improved identity resolution thanks to various marketing campaigns, the constant ability to attract new customers, and maintaining sales over an extensive period.
-In a world where competition is fierce and the economy is often unstable that’s no mean feat.
-To stay afloat companies must offer more than a just a good product (although that obviously helps)!
+In a world where competition is fierce, and the economy is often unstable, that’s no mean feat.
+To stay afloat, companies must offer more than just a good product (although that obviously helps)!
 They must also offer exemplary customer service.
 Building a great reputation is key, as it’s the only way to build a truly great brand.
 You can check this site for more information on how to establish your brand’s reputation.

 With that in mind let’s take a look at GUND.
 GUND is America’s oldest and most prestigious soft toy company.
 Best known for it’s teddy bears, GUND has done exceptionally well over the years – distributing its super-soft toys to many corners of the world including the U.S, Canada, Europe, Australia, South America and Japan.